-- The GEOGRID.TBL file

-- What is the GEOGRID.TBL file?
+- The GEOGRID.TBL file - What is the GEOGRID.TBL file?

-- Ingesting new static fields

-- Examples: Using high-resolution land use and topography data

-- The METGRID.TBL file

-- What is the METGRID.TBL file?

-- Example: Defining interpolation options for a new field
+- Examples: Using high-resolution land use and topography data - The METGRID.TBL file - What is the METGRID.TBL file? - Example: Defining interpolation options for a new field - Utility programs example: fixing "hot lakes"

-- Example: Using the METGRID.TBL file for a real-time system

-- Utility programs example: fixing "hot lakes"